 In School Year 2010-2011, SAS once again transitioned into the new developments of the Philippine Basic Education system.
 The Department of Education gradually introduced the new K-12 Enhanced Basic Education Curriculum, which necessitated major adjustments in curriculum implementation and student assessments.
 Hence, with the assumption into office of Rev. Fr.
 Rolando R. Agustin, who succeeded Msgr.
 Gabriel in 2012, the office of the Institutional Principal, then headed by Rev. Dom.
 Gerardo Ma. de Villa, OSB (2014 - 2018), was created in order to assist the School Director, who also served as Rector of the Cathedral Parish of St. Andrew, in the administration and management of SAS.

-As the oldest parochial school in Parañaque, St. Andrew’s School has been known to deliver quality and relevant Catholic education to the youth, heeding the call to serve love and excellence through its curricular and co-curricular programs including outreach and community service, pro Deo et patria!
+As the oldest parochial school in Parañaque more than a hundred years, St. Andrew’s School has been known to deliver quality and relevant Catholic education to the youth, heeding the call to serve love and excellence through its curricular and co-curricular programs including outreach and community service, pro Deo et patria!